 Supported Authentication Factors

-With 10% of employees and 50% of customers not being able to use phone-based authentication factors, biometrics are a requirement of any IAM strategy.
+With 10% of employees and 50% of customers not being able to use phone-based authentication factors, biometrics is a requirement of any IAM strategy.
 WEB-key is an enterprise-grade biometric-based authentication solution from BIO-key, integrated with PortalGuard for Self-Service and Multi-Factor authentication actions.

 FIDO 2.0/Webauthn Factors